 A MEOLUT should be designed to maximise data availability (including beacon detections, alerts and location solutions, and data to be exchanged among MEOLUTs) in the event that not all MEOLUT performance requirements are being met.

 3.2 Data Requirements

-The MEOLUT shall provide all data necessary for the MCC to distribute relevant alert data to the appropriate Search and Rescue Point-of-Contact (SPOC), according to document C/S A.002, Cospas-Sarsat MCC Standard Interface Description.
+The MEOLUT shall provide all data necessary for the MCC to distribute relevant alert data to the appropriate authorized destination(s), according to document C/S A.002, Cospas-Sarsat MCC Standard Interface Description.